Learning Identity-Preserving Transformations on Data Manifolds: Methods

 \subsection{Unsupervised Transformation Learning}

-There are many possible strategies for selecting training point pairs for a Lie group operator model and the choice of a strategy can dictate the types of transformations that are learned.
+There are many possible strategies for selecting training point pairs for a Lie group operator model, and the choice of a strategy can dictate the quality of transformations that are learned.
 For example, point pairs may be selected as random samples from the dataset or from within the same class.
 These points, however, are likely to be outside of local manifold neighborhoods and may not provide representations of the natural, perceptually smooth variations in the dataset.
-Point pairs can also be selected as nearest neighbors in the pixel or autoencoder latent space, but many semantic transformations of interest may not be exhibited through pixel similarity nor through unsupervised autoencoder feature similarity.
-In some applications there may be additional information about the dataset that can aid in point pair selection, such as rotation angle, semantic label, or time index in a temporal sequence.
+Alternatively, point pairs can be selected as those with the lowest Euclidean distance in the pixel or autoencoder latent space.
+Both of these approaches are limited, however, since nearest neighbors in high dimensions has been noted as ineffective \cite{aggarwal2001} and since unsupervised autoencoder features may not capture semantic transformations of interest through Euclidean distance.
+In some applications, there may be additional information about the dataset that can aid in point pair selection, such as rotation angle, semantic label, or time index in a temporal sequence.
 However, for most complex datasets, information about the transformations of interest is not available.
 This necessitates a strategy for selecting training point pairs which can learn natural transformations in complex datasets without requiring additional transformation supervision.

 We generalize transport operator training to incorporate an unsupervised learning strategy that can be applied to a wide array of datasets.
-In particular, we select point pairs using a perceptual loss metric~\cite{johnson2016perceptual}.
+In particular, we select point pairs using a perceptual loss metric~\citep{johnson2016perceptual}.
 The perceptual loss measures the distance between feature representations of input images that are extracted from a classifier pretrained on a large dataset, like ImageNet.
-It has been shown that high-level features in pretrained classifier networks correspond to general semantic characteristics of the data and finding points that are nearby in this feature space can result in image pairs that are perceptually similar without being exactly the same~\cite{johnson2016perceptual,yosinski2015understanding}.
+It has been shown that features in the penultimate layer of such pretrained classifiers serve as an effective surrogate for visual similarity~\citep{johnson2016perceptual,yosinski2015understanding}.
+Given an initial point $\mathbf{x}_0$, we define point pairs in a feature embedding $r(\mathbf{x})$ as:

-Incorporating the perceptual loss metric as a supervision strategy for point pair selection means our model can learn transport operators without requiring transformation labels or class labels.
-As we will show, this metric leads to the learning of operators that correspond to semantically identifiable transformations.
-Appendix~\ref{app:pp_supervision} compares operators trained with the perceptual loss metric to those trained with other supervision strategies.
+where, in practice, we randomly select $\mathbf{x}_1$ from the $N$ nearest points to $\mathbf{x}_0$ in the classifier feature space.